openstack-archive/kolla-kubernetes/doc/source/quickstart.rst

 HyperKube is series of containers that will run all the needed Kubernetes services locally.

-If you prefer to run Kubernetes in containers follow the :doc:`kubernetes-all -in-one`.
+If you prefer to run Kubernetes in containers follow the :doc:`kubernetes-all-in-one`.